-As with heroin we will show the progression of fentanyl deaths by building a base this year and continuing to track the numbers in coming years.
-The chart below shows the number of prescription fentanyl deaths over a twelve year period.
-There were four analog (illicit) fentanyl deaths in 2015.
+As with heroin we have been showing the progression of fentanyl deaths by building a base in previous years and continuing to track the numbers.
+The chart below shows the number of fentanyl deaths over a five year period and combines the analog (illicit) and prescription related deaths.
+The number of fentanyl related deaths saw an increase of 164% between 2014 and 2016 and an increase of another 54% between 2016 and 2017.
+In the year 2018 the number has spiked to 134 deaths which is a 135% increase over 2017.